prezly/theme-nextjs-bea/README.md

 ### License

-Licensed under the GNU GENERAL PUBLIC LICENSE, Copyright © 2021
+Licensed under the MIT License, Copyright © 2021 Prezly

 See [LICENSE](LICENSE) for more information.